Bibhusmita/Spectrum_Internship/README.md

 2. A database can be included.
 3. Can be applied on the students data on city-wise, district-wise and other higher levels.
 4. Track the average results so as to help and guide those in need.
+5. This can also be used to analyse the growth among different genders which can then help us guide them to more success equally.

 Submitted By:
 Bibhusmita Patro